IndustriesAutomated Automotive Industry Solutions

 Much of keeping your emails friendly and casual is just common sense.
 Treat people how you want to be treated, and before you send a message put yourself in their shoes to see how it sounds.
 Also, read it to an employee you can trust who will give you an outside perspective.
 Don't be afraid to ask for input, because that's how bad automotive marketing messages slip through and cost you business.
 A little bit of empathy and a lot of dedication to quality marketing content will go a long way with automotive customers, and it will lead to more successful marketing that doesn't result in a public relations nightmare.

 This doesn't mean it's the only rule.
 You still have to keep content friendly, professional, and engaging.
 It sounds like a wire act, I know.
 But the truth is that you only really have to imagine someone sending you the same messages you're thinking about putting out there.
 Try on the shoes of the demographics you're sending to, and study analytic data about your contact pool.
 Always be browsing the net for more marketing tips that will help you build effective, non-offensive material.
-Check out our automotive industry page for more information on how we can help you improve your business, and then see what marketing automation can do for you!
+Contact our sales team for more information on how we can help you improve your business, and then see what marketing automation can do for you!